Security-Onion-Solutions/securityonion-docs/other-supported-logs.rst

 Other Supported Logs
 ====================

-We include :ref:`elasticsearch` ingest parsers for several log types that don't have :ref:`elastic-agent` modules.
+We include :ref:`elasticsearch` ingest parsers for several log types that don't have :ref:`elastic-agent` integrations.

 Example: pfSense
 ----------------